Search via Quantum Walk: Introduction

 In Section~\ref{sec-quantum-mc}, we describe a quantum analogue of a Markov chain based on the work of Szegedy~\cite{Szegedy04} who defined such a quantum process $W(P,Q)$ for a classical bipartite walk $(P,Q)$.
 By letting $Q=P$, he related the spectrum of the quantum walk $W(P)$ to that of~$P$ for symmetric Markov chains.
 Using an absorbing version of~$P$ as in \textbf{Search Algorithm~2}, he designed a quantum analogue of this classical scheme.
 Even when $P$ is not symmetric, letting $Q=P^{*}$, the time-reversed Markov chain corresponding to~$P$, leads to a natural connection between $P$ and $W(P)$.
-If $P$ is reversible, then the eigenvalues of $W(P)$ are closely related to those of $P$, as in the symmetric case. \suppress{ This connection extends to any irreducible Markov chain by considering the singular values of a related matrix~$D(P)$ instead of the eigenvalues of~$P$. } For an arbitrary, possibly non-reversible, ergodic Markov chain, this connection relates the eigenvalues of~$W(P)$ to the singular values a ``discriminant'' matrix~$D(P)$ associated with~$P$.
+If $P$ is reversible, then the eigenvalues of $W(P)$ are closely related to those of $P$, as in the symmetric case.
+For an arbitrary, possibly non-reversible, ergodic Markov chain, this connection relates the eigenvalues of~$W(P)$ to the singular values of a ``discriminant'' matrix~$D(P)$ associated with~$P$.